brawaru/FundyBois-Docs/source/minecraft/curseforge.rst

 right click the needed pack, in context menu click :guilabel:`Open Folder`, from there you can go to ``mods`` folder and drop downloaded mods' JARs.

+.. _cf_fabric-mods:

 Installing Fabric mods
 ----------------------

-Even though CurseForge does not allow you to select Fabric version for profile, you still can use it to create Fabric modpacks.
+Even though CurseForge does not allow you to select Fabric version for a profile, you still can use it to create Fabric modpacks.
 To do so, you need to use ‘Jumploader’ mod.

 .. warning:: Please read Jumploader mod explanation for important details.